-US Experience in its Diversity Creative Expression Individual and Society Scientific World - Students are required to take SCB202
+World Cultures and Global Issues US Experience in its Diversity Creative Expression Individual and Society Scientific World - Students are advised to take SCB202 (General Biology II, 4cr.)

-Scientific World - Students are required to take SCB202 (Fundamentals of Biology II, 4cr.)

 Students are advised to select one Urban Study course to complete college requirement.
 To complete the degree requirements from the Flexible Core, students are advised to select courses from the recommended course selections listed on the program website.
 Note: Student can select only two courses from any one discipline.